 What is methylmercury?

 Methylmercury is an organic form of mercury.
 Methylmercury is found in water, soil, plants and animals.
 Methylmercury is different from elemental mercury, the type of mercury that is found in thermometers and some dental amalgams (tooth fillings) and inorganic mercury (which can be found in certain industries/occupational settings).

 Where does methylmercury come from?

 Mercury in the air comes from natural sources, such as volcanic eruptions and forest fires, and man-made sources, such as coal-fired power plants.
-When mercury from the air enters water such as lakes, rivers and streams, the mercury is changed into methylmercury.
+When mercury from the air enters water such as oceans, lakes, rivers and streams, the mercury is changed into methylmercury.

 How can I be exposed to methylmercury?

 People can be exposed to methylmercury in many ways.
 The majority of methylmercury exposures are from eating fish, shellfish, and marine animals.
 These animals absorb methylmercury from the water through their gills and from the food they eat.
 Almost all fish contain some methylmercury.
 Methylmercury in small amounts is not likely to be harmful.
 However, high exposure can be toxic to humans.

 Do some fish have more methylmercury than others?
 Are there fish that I should avoid eating?

 Eating fish is an important part of a healthy diet and is a good food choice for pregnancy.
-However, the U.S. Food and Drug Administration (FDA) and the U.S. Environmental Protection Agency (EPA) advise anyone who could become pregnant, those who are already pregnant, those who are nursing, and children under the age of 6 to avoid eating fish that have high levels of methylmercury.
+However, the U.S. Food and Drug Administration (FDA) and the U.S. Environmental Protection Agency (EPA) advise anyone who could become pregnant, those who are already pregnant, those who are nursing, and children under the age of 6 to avoid eating fish with high levels of methylmercury.

 The following large fish have the highest levels of methylmercury and should be avoided during pregnancy and breastfeeding: shark, swordfish, king mackerel, marlin, orange roughy, bigeye tuna, and tilefish from the Gulf of Mexico.
 Also avoid eating whale meat and/or blubber (fat), as whales generally have high levels of methylmercury.